scarborough-courtney/ohimanual/conceptual/ohi-concguide.txt

 **Sense of Place**

 The sense of place goal aims to capture the level of protection for aspects of the coastal and marine system that contribute to a person's sense of cultural identity.
 This definition includes people living near the ocean and those who live far from it but still derive a sense of identity or value from knowing particular places or species exist.
-Since few groups, communities or states have explicitly described the attributes of the coastal and ocean environments that have special cultural meaning, we chose the condition of iconic species and of lasting special places as proxies for how well this goal is being delivered.
-We focused on two components of how well people connect with the ocean: iconic species and lasting special places. the overal sense of place goal is then the arithmetic mean of the two sub-goals scores.
+Since few groups, communities or states have explicitly described the attributes of the coastal and ocean environments that have special cultural meaning, we chose condition that reflect how well this goal is being delivered.
+We focused on two components of how well people connect with the ocean: **Iconic Species** and **Lasting Special Places**.
+The overall **Sense of Place** goal is then the arithmetic mean of the two sub-goals scores.

   - **Iconic Species**